Jean-Tinland/simple-bar/README.md

 ## Settings

-As explained at the begining of this README file, Settings can be opened by pressing `cmd + ,` after clicking on **simple-bar** widget.
+As explained at the beginning of this README file, Settings can be opened by pressing `cmd + ,` after clicking on **simple-bar** widget.
 You may want to click at the top center of the screen, where the process name of the current app is displayed in order to easily get focus on **simple-bar** before pressing `cmd + ,`.

 In this settings module you'll find all the customization options available from layout to specific widgets show/hide toggle.

 ## Clickable elements

-Some elements of **simple-bar** are interactives.
+Some elements of **simple-bar** are interactive.
 For example :

 - Toggle caffeinate mode on battery widget click (prevent your mac to sleep while activate)
 - Toggle wifi on/off on wifi widget click